optimaize/nameapi-client-php/README.md

 You can download the source code and make it available to your code.
 Or you can check it out directly from this GitHub project.
 Currently there is no phar and no composer available.

-The only requirement is that the php_soap extension is enabled.
+The only requirement is that the php_curl extension is enabled.

 ## Setup code